-Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or below (mobile) this article.
 To learn more about tips and tricks to get affordable life insurance as a tobacco user, please continue reading below.

 yeah, yeah, YEAH, enough already!